Are You Part Of The 60% Who Should NEVER Drink This?

 If You Can Digest Milk, Does it Still Hurt Your Bones?

 Absolutely.
 Even if you are among the minority of people who are lactase persistent, or if you consume lactose-free dairy products, milk can still harm your bones because, among other things, the proteins in milk acidify the body’s pH.
-As those on the Save Our Bones Program know, an acidic environment in the body leads to bone loss.
+As those on the Osteoporosis Reversal Program know, an acidic environment in the body leads to bone loss.
 This is because your body will attempt to neutralize the acidic surroundings by leaching calcium, an acid neutralizer, from your bones.

 But I’ve Been Drinking Milk all My Life!